metacosm/booster-common/README.md

 # Scripts to process boosters

+## `1_release_upstream_bom.sh`

+A script that performs an upstream BOM release when a new Spring Boot version is released and updates the boosters accordingly.
+The script will automatically update the Spring Boot-defined dependencies in the BOM but it is still required to update manually any other dependencies such as Spring Cloud dependencies.
+It will also update the boosters to use the newly released Spring Boot and BOM and change their version according to the versioning scheme.

+## `2_release_boosters.sh`

+Releases the boosters once the productized BOM has been validated by QE, tagging both the community and productized versions.
+The script will then use these newly released versions to generate a launcher-catalog pull request updating the boosters version and Spring Boot runtime.

 ## `for-all-boosters`

 A script that operates on all boosters under the `snowdrop` organization that have the `booster` topic attached to them